-What are osteoarthritis treatment options?
+What are osteoarthritis home remedies and treatment options?

 These measures are particularly important when large, weight-bearing joints are involved, such as the hips or knees.
-In fact, even modest weight reduction can help to decrease symptoms of osteoarthritis of the large joints, such as the knees and hips.
+Even modest weight reduction can help to decrease symptoms of osteoarthritis of the large joints, such as the knees and hips.
 Medications are used to complement the physical measures described above.
 Medication may be used topically, taken orally, or injected into the joints to decrease joint inflammation and pain.
 When conservative measures fail to control pain and improve joint function, surgery can be considered.

 Resting sore joints decreases stress on the joints and relieves pain and swelling.
 Patients are asked to simply decrease the intensity and/or frequency of the activities that consistently cause joint pain.

 Physical activity usually does not aggravate osteoarthritis when performed at levels that do not cause joint pain.
 Exercise is helpful for the relief of symptoms of osteoarthritis in several ways, including strengthening the muscular support around the joints.
 It also prevents the joints from "freezing up" and improves and maintains joint mobility.
 Finally, it promotes weight reduction and endurance.
 Applying local heat before and cold packs after exercise can help relieve pain and inflammation.
 Swimming is particularly well suited for patients with osteoarthritis because it allows patients to exercise with minimal impact stress on the joints.

 Aside from physical therapy, physical therapists can provide support devices, such as splints, canes, walkers, and braces.
 These medical devices can help reduce stress on the joints.
 Shoe inserts can help reduce strain on the feet, knees, and back.
 Occupational therapy can assess the demands of daily activities and suggest additional devices that may help people at work or home.
 Finger splints can support individual joints of the fingers.

 The following measures can help ease hand symptoms: